BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 A memory that sticks out to me about my Bovada Poker review from the old days is they were one of the first to offer telephone player support.
 They're still doing it 24 hours a day.

-I've also always gotten the impression that the reps were actually based out of Bovada rather than outsourced to your favorite third-world call center.
+I've also always gotten the impression that the customer support reps were actually based out of Bovada rather than outsourced to your favorite third-world call center.

 My favorite antisocial internet advent - live chat - is available from any Bovada Poker browser window.